Ghadi8/Ghadi8/README.md

 - :telescope: I’m currently working at FOO_

-- :seedling: Postgraduate degree in Blockchain and Digital Currencies from the University of Nicosia
+- :seedling: Holder of a postgraduate degree in Blockchain and Digital Currencies from the University of Nicosia

 - 💬 Ask me about anything blockchain related